ZombieBrine13092/WebCraft/README.md

 Structure
 ---------------------

-+ *js/* - Includes the different modules that make up the functionality of WebCraft.
-+ *media/* - Contains the graphics resources.
-+ *style/* - Contains stylesheets for the HTML front-ends.
++ *data/* - Contains all data in the project other than singleplayer.html, multiplayer.html, and server.js.
 + *singleplayer.html* - The front-end for the singleplayer client.
 + *multiplayer.html* - The front-end for the multiplayer client.
 + *server.js* - The Node.js server code.